Bluing (steel): Rust bluing

 Rust bluing was developed between hot and cold bluing processes, and was originally used by gunsmiths in the 19th century to blue firearms prior to the development of hot bluing processes.
 The process was to coat the gun parts in an acid solution, let the parts rust uniformly, then immerse the parts in boiling water to convert the red oxide Fe_{2}O_{3} to black oxide Fe_{3}O_{4}, which forms a more protective, stable coating than the red oxide; the boiling water also removes any remaining residue from the applied acid solution (often nitric acid and hydrochloric acid diluted in water).
-The loose oxide was then carded (scrubbed) off, using a carding brush - a wire brush with soft, thin (usually about 0.002 in thick) wires - or wheel.
+The loose oxide was then carded (scrubbed) off, using a carding brush – a wire brush with soft, thin (usually about 0.002 in thick) wires – or wheel.

 This process was repeated until the desired depth of color was achieved or the metal simply did not color further.
 This is one of the reasons rust and fume bluing are generally more rust-resistant than other methods.
 The parts are then oiled and allowed to stand overnight.
 This process leaves a deep blue-black finish.

-Modern home hobbyist versions of this process typically use a hydrogen peroxide and salt solution, sometimes with vinegar, for the rusting step to avoid the need for more dangerous acids.
+Modern home hobbyist versions of this process typically use a hydrogen peroxide and salt solution, sometimes preceded with a vinegar soak, for the rusting step to avoid the need for more dangerous acids.

 Fume bluing

 Fume bluing is another process similar to rust bluing.
 Instead of applying the acid solution directly to the metal parts, the parts are placed in a sealed cabinet with a moisture source, a container of nitric acid and a container of hydrochloric acid.
-The cabinet is then sealed.
 The mixed fumes of the acids produce a uniform rust on the surface of the parts (inside and out) in about 12 hours.
 The parts are then boiled in distilled water, blown dry, then carded, as with rust bluing.

 These processes were later abandoned by major firearm manufacturers as it often took parts days to finish completely, and was very labor-intensive.
 They are still sometimes used by gunsmiths to obtain an authentic finish for a period gun of the time that rust bluing was in vogue, analogous to the use of browning on earlier representative firearm replicas.
 Rust bluing is also used on shotgun barrels that are soldered to the rib between the barrels, as hot bluing solutions melt the solder during the bluing process.

 Large scale industrial hot bluing is often performed using a bluing furnace.
 This is an alternative method for creating the black oxide coating.
 In place of using a hot bath (although at a lower temperature) chemically induced method, it is possible through controlling the temperature to heat steel precisely such as to cause the formation of black oxide selectively over the red oxide.
 It, too, must be oiled to provide any significant rust resistance.